mhbeals/mhwood.github.io/histories/trove.md

-The digitisation, delivery and crowd enhancement services originally associated with newspapers are now also available for other published material within Trove, including government gazettes, journals (magazines and newsletters) and books as well as special collections
+The digitisation, delivery and crowd enhancement services originally associated with newspapers are now also available for other published material within Trove, including government gazettes, journals (magazines and newsletters) and books as well as special collections.

 ### Consulted Libraries